Aligned Novel View Image and Geometry Synthesis via Cross-modal Attention Instillation: Method

 This method offers several key advantages.
 As shown in Fig.~\ref{fig:attention_vis}, injecting the attention map across the modalities reinforces the alignment between generated images and their geometries.
 The image denoising U-Net receives deterministic training signals from the geometry completion network, which regularizes its generation process, yielding enhanced consistency and inpainting capability, as demonstrated in Fig.~\ref{fig:attention_vis} (c).
 The geometry prediction U-Net also leverages rich semantic features from the image domain to achieve more accurate geometry completion.
-Additionally, as the attention maps solely serve as structural information for aggregating value features, our architecture prevents the harmful mixing of features from different modalities that is often observed in cross-modal architectures~\citep{he2024lotus}.
+Additionally, since attention maps serve only as structural cues for aggregating value features, our architecture avoids the detrimental cross-modal feature mixing often observed in the prior work~\citep{he2024lotus}.